ganyang0720/FD-YOLO/README.md

 ## DATASETS：

-the AIZOO dataset is available at https://github.com/AIZOOTech/FaceMaskDetection
+The AIZOO dataset is available at https://github.com/AIZOOTech/FaceMaskDetection

-the RFDM dataset is available at https://github.com/X-zhangyang/Real-World-Masked-Face-Dataset
+The RFDM dataset is available at https://github.com/X-zhangyang/Real-World-Masked-Face-Dataset